-Four years ago AD Alarms worked with an organisation set up by the Bradford police called SPEED, which stood for Securing Property Easily and Effectively Daily.
+Four years ago AD Alarms worked with an organization set up by the Bradford police called SPEED, which stood for Securing Property Easily and Effectively Daily.

 The three most important actions you can take to try to keep the burglars out.